 You may provide the geo-coordinates or the Wi-Fi network name of your work place and the app can automatically clock you in while you are at work.
 This is done without using GPS, so your battery won’t be emptied by this app.
 (You don’t have to be connected to the WiFi network at work, it just has to be visible.)

-If you prefer to use other apps like Llama or Tasker for tracking your movements, that’s fine – TWT can be triggered from these apps and just do the book-keeping of your work time.
-You just have to create broadcast intents called org.zephyrsoft.trackworktime.ClockIn or org.zephyrsoft.trackworktime.ClockOut.
+If you prefer to use other apps like LlamaLab Automate or Tasker for tracking your movements, that’s fine – TWT can be triggered from other apps and just do the book-keeping of your work time.
+In this case, you have to create broadcast intents with the action org.zephyrsoft.trackworktime.ClockIn or org.zephyrsoft.trackworktime.ClockOut.
 When using ClockIn, you can also set the parameters task=… and text=… in the “extra” section of the intent so your events are more meaningful.
-Here are some screenshots to point out how it can be done: Llama: Overview, Detail 1, Detail 2 / Tasker: Detail 1, Detail 2.
+Here are some screenshots to point out how it can be done in Automate: Flow overview, “Broadcast send” block arguments.